-Use your fingers to start working the butter into the four mixture.
+Use your fingers to start working the butter into the flour mixture.

-The mixture should start to resemble coarse meal.
+The mixture should start to resemble a coarse meal.

 Step 3 ~ Make a trench down the center of the dough.
 Add a tablespoon of ice water.
 Use your fingers to incorporate the water into the dough.